PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Optional-Features.md

 # Enable an optional feature in current and future PowerShell sessions for all
 # users in PowerShell.
-Enable-OptionalFeature -Name OptionalFeature1 -UserScope AllUsers
+Enable-OptionalFeature -Name OptionalFeature1 -For AllUsers

 # Output:
 # None

 # Disable an optional feature in current and future PowerShell sessions for the
 # current user in PowerShell.
-Disable-OptionalFeature -Name OptionalFeature1 -UserScope CurrentUser
+Disable-OptionalFeature -Name OptionalFeature1 -For CurrentUser

 # Output:
 # None, unless the feature was explicitly enabled for all users and is being